grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "Fucking right, Hemi."

 Hemi left the headset behind, now relying entirely on the stopwatch and the unvarying speed and course of the _Gnat_ to know where he was in the water.
-He gingerly moved toward the stern, stepping over and around the detritus Shakes decorated his only living space with.
+He gingerly moved toward the stern, stepping over and around the detritus Shakes felt was perfectly reasonable to cast about in his only living space.

-[//]: # (Add Hemi setting the pressure in the bumpers?
-He did that a bit above, but it might be more interesting to go into detail on what he's doing right here.)

 He picked up one of the devices, and it was heavy enough that even Hemi struggled a little to lift it.
 In addition to the sheer weight of the two warheads strapped together, he had to manage the awkward bumpers and lines that managed to tangle themselves repeatedly around the myriad protrusions that all submarines have into their interior spaces.

-The escape trunk was located behind the engine and motor, so it took some effort on Hemi's part to pass the heavy device through the narrow space and back under the thick cylinder of the escape trunk that hung down from the deck of the _Gnat_.
-It had a heavy hand-screw sealed hatch on the bottom of the cylinder which Hemi opened.
-He hefted the device up into the narrow interior space of the escape trunk and struggled to get it to sit on the narrow ledge around the hatch.
-The ledge was intended to be the hold the person who wanted to escape stood on while sealing the hatch from the inside.
-It was difficult to get the heavy warhead package to balance on it, but he did manage eventually to arrange it so it no longer tried to tilt back into the space where the hatch was.
+The escape trunk was located behind the engine and motor, so it took some effort on Hemi's part to pass one of the heavy devices through the narrow space and push it back under the thick cylinder of the escape trunk that hung down from the deck of the _Gnat_.
+The escape trunk had a heavy hand-screw sealed hatch on the bottom of the cylinder.
+Hemi opened the hatch and hefted the device up into the narrow interior space of the escape trunk.
+He struggled to get it to sit on the narrow ledge that circled the hatch inside.
+The ledge was intended to be a foothold for the person who wanted to escape while sealing the hatch from the inside.

+It was difficult to get the heavy warhead package to balance on it, but he did manage eventually to arrange it so it no longer tried to tilt back into the empty space over the hatch.
 Then he piled the excess line on top of the warhead package and stuff the bumpers in.
-The bumpers were even more of a challenge to get to stay up in the escape trunk, but at least they didn't weigh as much, and had no chance of exploding if dropped.
+The bumpers were even more of a challenge to get to stay up in the escape trunk, but at least they hardly weighed anything and had no chance of exploding if dropped.
 He finally got the bumpers to stay in the trunk by propping them on the ledge and leaning the two bumpers against each other.

-[//]: # (Set the timer to arm the warhead.
-Flood the escape trunk.)
+Finally, Hemi reached back up into the escape trunk and wound the mechanical timers that would close the circuit to arm the warheads when the timer reached zero.
+He set them to a frighteningly-short 5 minutes --- hardly enough time for the _Gnat_ to drive clear of the amount of explosive the combined warheads packed.
+But he could not risk the devices being unarmed when the sub with the ram came within range of them.

+Time was compressing down on Hemi.
+The little mechanical timers buzzed away inside the escape trunk, the rickety little devices striving desperately to count out their 5 minutes with some precision.
+Hemi lifted the escape trunk hatch door up and spun the sealing wheel closed and cutting off the quick ticking of the timers.

+Hemi looked around the outside of the escape trunk for a control to flood the trunk, but the only promising component was a massive lever set into the top of the pressure hull above his head.
+"Shakes, how do you flood the escape trunk?"

+"Flood?"
+Shakes yelled back from the control seat.
+"Hemi this ain't no fucking commercial sub with some kind of specs-mandated flood-and-pump escape trunk for getting a crew of 50 off a boat.
+The _Gnat_ has a normal crew complement of one and so the escape trunk is a one-time use only.
+That big ugly lever above your head releases the escape trunk topside hatch.
+There's another lever inside the escape trunk just like that one.
+I rigged the hatch with one giant fucking spring.
+The hatch opens and the ocean floods in.
+That's fucking it."

+"So it cannot be reset underwater then?"

+"Hells the fuck no. Fuck, the only reason I even put in an escape trunk was so I could flush out any problematic cargo if I got into a sticky situation with an Authority vessel.
+Well... that and I was fucking terrified of being stuck on the bottom of the ocean and unable to open the sail hatch."

+"Alright, it will have to do.
+Be ready, I will open the escape trunk in another minute or so."

+Hemi held the stopwatch up in front of his eyes and the second hand rapidly screwed itself across the face of the watch.
+In his head Hemi could see their position in the water, see where the _Prospect_ should be off to their port side, and see the sub with the ram --- all black and fiercly toothy in the front in an way that was unnatural for a submarine --- charging towards him in Shakes' rickety little craft.
+The boats all moved relative to each other in his head, driven into position by the second hand on the stopwatch.
+He put his hand up to the heavy iron lever covered with flecks of rust above his head.

+The second hand curled around and came up level for the last time.
+In Hemi's head the boats were all in the exact position.
+His thick fist tightened on the lever and then the muscles all the way down his arm to his shoulder tightened --- the lever was extremely hard to move.

+But it budged, then gave, then swung back.
+From above his head came a loud clang as the escape trunk hatch snapped open and back against the deck of the _Gnat_.
+Hemi could almost feel the intense weigh of the water under the pressure of 3 atmospheres pushing into the escape trunk almost instantaneously.
+He put his ear against the trunk.
+Through the cold damp steel he could hear the gently bumping as his device lifted up and clear of the trunk.

+"The device is away Captain Shakes!"
+Hemi called forward.

+"...Are you sure about that?
+I'd hate to find out it's fucking stuck in there and arming itself."

+"Well, I am as sure as I can be.
+Blow the tanks --- the surface is going to be the safest place for us in the next few minutes."

+"Ay Hemi."
+Shakes reached down and pulled up on the heavy red lever at his feet.
+The _Gnat's_ compressed air reserves blew past him in the boat's narrow pipes and water globbed heavily out of the boat into the surrounding ocean.
+The Gnat slowly started upwards for a second, and then a second later gained speed.
+"Hang on to something Hemi!"

+Hemi could feel his stomach dropping and grabbed one of the freezing pipes that ran along the hull next to him.
+He gripped the pipe with his unyielding fists, his knuckles whitening through his cracked skin.
+He had ridden ballast blows up hundreds of times, but the tiny _Gnat_ was a different experience from a big cargo sub like the _Prospect_.
+The whole boat shook with the strain of it, the hull made sounds like it was cracking apart --- it was by no means clear to Hemi that it was not.
+When the bow popped through the surface a second later, the boat came down hard and Hemi was forced to throw a hand up above his head to keep himself from smashing into the escape trunk lever.